openconfig/featureprofiles/feature/gribi/otg_tests/mpls_in_udp/README.md

     afts {
       ipv6_unicast {
         ipv6_entry {
-          prefix: "outer_loopback_ipv6"   # IPv6 match rule for the device loopback expected to receive MPLS in UDP packets
+          prefix: "outer_loopback_ipv6"   # IPv6 match rule for the prefix on the device expected to receive MPLS in UDP packets
           next-hop-group: 999
         }
       }